brendanartley/Regressio/README.md

 There are also functions implemented to generate data samples.

 The available data generators are:
-- Random Walk
+- Random walk
-- Isotonic Sample
+- Isotonic sample

 ## Installation